-By emulating the advantages online stores hold, physical retailers can offer the best of both worlds says Jason Glynne, head of business solutions of Box Technologies.
+By emulating the advantages online stores hold, physical retailers can offer the best of both worlds says Jason Glynne, head of business solutions at Box Technologies.

 It’s no surprise to hear that the emergence of online retail has posed a serious challenge to established brands.
 In 2014, the number of online transactions increased by 17%, reaching £42 billion, according to market intelligence firm Euromonitor.
 In order to provide customers with the convenience they have become accustomed to, high street stores are implementing many of the same features found online, successfully replicating the online experience, in store.